hbrs-cse/Modellbildung-und-Simulation/_build/02_lineare_gleichungen/exercises_00_highline.md

 % plot the displacement of the slackline based on the solution vector z as well as the length of the slackline L
 % (the function plot_highline is provided for you, you do not need to implement this) plot_highline(z, L)

+% uncomment the following line to have equal spacing along the x- and y-axis
+%axis equal
 ```
 </div>